abdullah8a0/one-chan/README.md

-# one-chan
+## one-chan
-On-chip Neural Network Chess Analyzer
+#On-chip Neural Network Chess Analyzer
+All of the verilog source files are coallesced in the folder 'mov-gen'